-, being duly sworn, deposes and say 1.
-I,, am employed by Legal Services NYC, 2. , is my domestic partner.
-3. My domestic partner and I are both eighteen (18) years of age or older and unmar 4.
+, being duly sworn, deposes and says 1.
+I,, am employed by Legal Services NYC, I 2. , is my domestic partner.
+3. My domestic partner and I are both eighteen (18) years of age or older and unmarri 4.
 We are not related by blood in a manner that would bar marriage under the laws of the State of New York.
 5. We have a close and committed personal relationship.
-6. We have been living together on a continuous basis for at least six (6) months prictive date of this affidavit.
-7. We meet at least two (2) of the following criteria: (a) We have a shared mortgage or lease; (b) One partner is the primary beneficiary in a life insurance policy of the other; (c) One partner is the primary beneficiary in a retirement benefit or will of the other (d) One partner has assigned a durable power of attorney to the other; (e) We share ownership in a joint bank account or credit card; (f) We have a joint loan agreement or one partner is acting as a guarantor of a loa for the other.
-(Employee's Signature Print Name Beneath) n to before me this day y of, 20
+6. We have been living together on a continuous basis for at least six (6) months prior the date of this affidavit.
+7. We meet at least two (2) of the following criteria: (a) We have a shared mortgage or lease; (b) One partner is the primary beneficiary in a life insurance policy of the other; (c) One partner is the primary beneficiary in a retirement benefit or will of the other (d) One partner has assigned a durable power of attorney to the other; (e) We share ownership in a joint bank account or credit card; (f) We have a joint loan agreement or one partner is acting as a guarantor of a loar for the other.
+(Employee's Signature Print Name Beneath) to l before me this day of, 20 OT ARY PUBLIC